 Make Compost Tea With This DIY Home Brewer

 Please welcome guest blogger for the day and author of the book, The Mini Farming Guide to Composting: Self-Sufficiency from Your Kitchen to Your Backyard, Brett L. Markham.
-Brett is the author of the popular Mini Farming books, including Mini Farming: Self-Sufficiency on ¼ Acre, Maximizing Your Mini Farm, and the handbooks The Mini Farming Guide to Vegetable Gardening and The Mini Farming Guide to Fermenting.
+Brett is the author of multiple popular Mini Farming books, including Mini Farming: Self-Sufficiency on ¼ Acre, Maximizing Your Mini Farm, and the handbooks The Mini Farming Guide to Vegetable Gardening and The Mini Farming Guide to Fermenting.

 Before writing The Mini Farming Guide to Composting, Brett asked his readers which topic he should focus on next, and composting topped their wish list.
-Using the same straightforward, easy-to-follow instructions and the photos of his own plot that gained the following for his earlier books, he now turns his green thumbs to this important, yet overlooked aspect of growing plants.
+Using the same straightforward, easy-to-follow instructions and photos of his own plot that gained him the following for his earlier books, he now turns his green thumbs to this important, yet overlooked, aspect of growing plants.
 Today he shares with us instructions on how to make a compost tea brewer at home!

 There are a number of commercial compost tea systems on the market, but on the scale of a home garden or mini farm, especially given the current state of science regarding compost tea, I don’t see buying such a system as justified.
 It is easy and inexpensive to make compost tea with parts from the hardware and pet store.
-The system demonstrated cost less than $20.
+The system demonstrated costs less than $20.

 - 1 x 5-gallon bucket